 - Screen newborns for common hemoglobinopathies

-- Perform carrier screening in individuals from high-risk populations or those with family history of disease
+- Perform carrier screening in individuals from high-risk populations or with a family history of disease

 - Diagnose a specific hemoglobinopathy if hemolytic anemia or other suggestive clinical findings are present

 - Test for sickle cell disease before surgery

 Newborn screening for sickle cell disease is mandated in all U.S. states.
 Carrier screening is recommended for individuals belonging to high-risk populations (eg, individuals of African, Southeast Asian, and Mediterranean descent).

 Due to the high prevalence of hemoglobinopathies in certain populations and the difficulty of prenatal diagnosis, testing before conception is recommended, if possible, to help inform reproductive choices.

 One of the following techniques may be used for initial screening: high-performance liquid chromatography (HPLC), thin-layer isoelectric focusing (IEF), or capillary electrophoresis (CE).
 Newborn screening is performed on dried blood spots, whereas whole blood is typically used for testing in adults and children older than 1 year.
 Specimens that test positive are retested via a second complementary technique (eg, with CE if the initial test used HPLC).
 In infants, additional testing is performed on a second blood sample if sickle cell disease is suspected.

 The first step in the evaluation of a suspected hemoglobinopathy is a CBC with peripheral smear evaluation.
 Polychromasia, spherocytes, schistocytes, sickle cells, Heinz bodies, or basophilic stippling may be present; however, the lack of any of these findings does not rule out hemoglobinopathies or thalassemias.